KAIZN-io/2DTissue/README.md

 ---

 ## Trouble shooting:
-If you can't use CxxWrap, please delete all the artifacts inside .julia/artifacts.
+1. If you can't use CxxWrap
+- please delete all the artifacts inside `.julia/artifacts.`
-Print out the Prefix_path using `CxxWrap.prefix_path()` inside the Julia REPL.
+- Print out the Prefix_path using `CxxWrap.prefix_path()` inside the Julia REPL.
-If this works, you can run `make build` inside your shell.
+- If this works, you can run `make build` inside your shell.
+2. If you are on a Mac and get the warning: `dylib (/usr/local/Cellar/julia/{Version}/lib/libjulia.{Version}.dylib) was built for newer macOS version (X.Y) than being linked (X.Z)`
+- reinstall xcode-select by running: `sudo rm -rf /Library/Developer/CommandLineTools && xcode-select --install`

 ---